ibm-cloud-docs/vpc/suspend-billing.md

 # Suspend billing for VPC
 {: #suspend-billing}

 When you stop a virtual server instance by using the {{site.data.keyword.cloud_notm}} console, CLI, or API, you don't accrue costs for certain compute resources.
-Billing stops automatically when you stop the instance.
-The suspend billing feature helps you reduce cost and prevents you from having to re-create an instance when you need its resources again.
+Billing automatically stops when you stop the instance.
+Suspend billing helps you reduce costs and prevents you from having to re-create the instance when you need it again.
+{: shortdesc}

-In situations where you want to scale your infrastructure up and down in response to workload needs, you can stop an instance (and stop billing) as a faster alternative to creating and deleting instances.
+When you need to scale your infrastructure up or down in response to workload needs, you can stop an instance (and stop billing) as a faster alternative to deleting and re-creating instances.
 {: tip}

 ## Billing details